Safe and Verified Gomory Mixed Integer Cuts in a Rational MIP Framework: Computational analysis

 \subsection{Runtime experiments}

-Table \ref{tbl:safecuts} reports aggregated results for the number of instances solved, the number of nodes, and the running times for the exact versions.
+Table~\ref{tbl:safecuts} reports aggregated results for the number of instances solved, the number of nodes, and the running times for {the three exact settings}.
 Comparing the \safegmi against the \nocuts setting shows $34$ new instances could be solved, while $12$ could be solved with \nocuts but not with \safegmi, leading to a total of $22$ more instances solved.

 The number of \bandb nodes was reduced by \reduction{986.7}{2011}, and solving time was reduced by \reduction{914.26}{1121.06}.
 Furthermore, we observe that while the time spent in (floating-point) LP solving expectedly decreases by \reduction{216.8}{324.0} due to the smaller tree sizes, the time spent in exact LP solving increases by \increase{18.7}{7.1}.\